Yubico/webauthn-sign-kem-extensions/README.md

         Let `crvOL` be the byte length of the order of the `crv` group.
         Let `crvSL` be the byte length of the scalar field of `crv`.

-    1. If `up` does not equal the `UP` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. TODO: NOT NEEDED?
+If `up` does not equal the `UP` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
-    1. If `uv` does not equal the `UV` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. TODO: NOT NEEDED WITH CREDPROTECT?
+If `uv` does not equal the `UV` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
-    1. If `be` does not equal the `BE` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. TODO: NOT NEEDED?
+If `be` does not equal the `BE` flag value to be returned in the authenticator data, return CTAP2_ERR_X.

     1. Use `up`, `uv`, `be` and a per-credential authenticator secret as the seeds to deterministically regenerate the EC key pair `s, S` on the curve `crv`.